United Nations (gang): Growth

-Rouche borrowed much from Asian culture for his gang.
-Rouche took aspects of bushido ("the way of the warrior"), the fierce code of the Japanese samurai, as the basis of the gang's philosophy, using the motto "Honor, loyalty, respect".
-All the members of the gang are expected to have the phrase "honor, loyalty, respect" tattooed on themselves in Chinese characters and their uniform were hoodies covered with images of tigers and Asian dragons together with the phrase "honor, loyalty, respect" in Chinese characters.
+Roueche borrowed much from Asian culture for his gang.
+Roueche took aspects of bushido ("the way of the warrior"), the fierce code of the Japanese samurai, as the basis of the gang's philosophy, using the motto "Honor, loyalty, respect".
+All the members of the gang are expected to have the phrase "honor, loyalty, respect" tattooed on themselves in Chinese characters and their uniforms were hoodies covered with images of tigers and Asian dragons together with the phrase "honor, loyalty, respect" in Chinese characters.
 Coulter stated in an interview: "I liked honor, loyalty and respect.
 I thought those were good virtues.
 You honor your family, you respect others-you treat others the way you wanted to be treated".
 Roueche was obsessed with "eastern mysticism", and incorporated rituals based upon eastern mysticism into his gang's ideology.
 Members were expected to learn mixed martial arts, especially Thai kickboxing and Japanese jujitsu.
 Initiation ceremonies were based on those of the Chinese triads under which new members would walk under "The Mountain of Knives" as an archway of swords were named to swear eternal loyalty to the "36 Oaths" of the gang and drinking a bowl of rooster's blood.
 A senior member was a dai lo (Cantonese for "big brother") who would supervise the other members who were given much freedom to operate as they pleased.
 The gang initially avoided the rigidly hierarchical and authoritarian structure of traditional organized crime groups like the Mafia and outlaw biker clubs such as the Hells Angels.

-The members of the UN gang like other gangsters in the Lower Mainland tended to come from middle class families with loving parents, which was not the norm with the rest of Canada where the gangsters tended to come from working class families and broken homes.
+The members of the UN gang like other gangsters in the Lower Mainland tended to come from middle-class families with loving parents, which was not the norm with the rest of Canada where the gangsters tended to come from working-class families and broken homes.
 Coulter was somewhat unusual in the UN gang in coming from an impoverished, broken home where both his parents were heroin addicts and bank robbers.
 Coulter served as the gang's enforcer or "mediator" as he called it.
 Coulter used steroids and working out at local gym to bulk up to 220 pounds to improve his ability to beat up other people.
 Coulter described the gang: "You go to a club with 20, 30, 40 guys, and as soon as you get there, you give hugs to everyone.
 It is like a family, right?
 And that is something I never had.
 I never had a family.
 So that was my family".